Before You Visit Riga: A Traveler’s Guide to Latvia’s Occupation History and How to Travel There Thoughtfully Today

 Explore the novel that inspired this blog post.

-Fiction rooted in real history doesn’t replace facts—but it gives them gravity.
-It gives faces to policies.
-Homes to headlines.
-Silence to statistics.
-And in the world we live in today, that’s extremely powerful medicine.
+Fiction rooted in real history doesn’t replace facts, but it does give them gravity.
+It gives faces to policies, homes to headlines, and silence to statistics.
+And in the world we live in today, that’s some pretty powerful medicine.

-One novel in particular opened this door to Latvia for me.
-Shelly Sanders’ Daughters of the Occupation moves between occupied Riga in the 1940s and immigrant life in 1970s Chicago decades later, tracing how trauma travels across generations even when borders are crossed.
-It reminded me that travel is never just about movement through space—but through memory, too.
+Shelly Sanders’ Daughters of the Occupation does this for Latvia.
+Moving between occupied Riga in the 1940s and immigrant life in 1970s Chicago decades later, it traces how trauma travels across generations even when borders are crossed.
+Personally, this book reminded me that travel is never just about movement through space—but through memory, too.

 Traveling Without Being There

-As a travel writer and content creator, I’m acutely aware that travel content doesn’t only sell destinations.
-It shapes narratives.
-And Latvia deserves narratives that reflect its depth, not just its charm or affordability.
-I hope this post has begun to show you why.
+As a travel writer and content creator, I’m acutely aware that travel content doesn’t just sell destinations; it shapes narratives.
+Latvia has had a deficit in narratives that reflect its true depth, not just its charm or affordability.
+I hope this post in some small way begins to shift that.

 How This Kind of Content Is Made Possible

-If you found this post valuable, one of the ways you can support my work is by using the affiliate links you find throughout the site and on my Travel Resources page.
-They allow me to continue researching, writing, and sharing thoughtful travel content like this—content that prioritizes context, care, and community over quick recommendations.
-Thank you for being part of that.
+If you found this post valuable, one of the best ways you can support my work is by using the affiliate links you find throughout this post and on my Travel Resources page as you continue to plan and book your trip—at no added cost to you.
+This allows me to continue researching, writing, and sharing thoughtful travel content like this as a full-time job—content that prioritizes context, care, and community over quick travel recommendations.
+Thank you for being part of that in this way!

 What To Read Next